The Legend of Legacy: Reception

 The Legend of Legacy received high pre-order numbers through Japanese retailer Tsutaya.
 Upon release, it debuted in Japan with sales of nearly 54,000 units, putting it in second place in sales charts behind Tales of Zestiria.
 This was the highest debut for any title by FuRyu up to that point, outselling recent titles in the popular Atelier series and selling out in several highstreet stores.
 During its second week, the game dropped to thirteenth place with further sales of 6,500 units.
 By January the following year, the game had sold over 74,000 copies in the region.
 Following its released in North America, the game sold 31,000 units during 2015.
 Upon its debut in the United Kingdom, it reached ninth place in the dedicated 3DS charts.

 The Legend of Legacy received "mixed or average" reviews upon release: aggregate site Metacritic recorded a score of 67% based on reviews from 31 critics.

+In a review of Legend of Legacy in Black Gate, Josh Bycer said "This is a perfect example of a game that forces you to find what’s good about it; the game doesn't hold your hand at any point and leaves you to figure out the progression and mechanics.
+If the game clicks, you're going to have an enjoyable time; if it doesn't, expect to put this one down within minutes."